-Time Magzine also recognized this museum on the list of ‘10 museums around the world that are anything but mundane’.
-This museum dedicated to toilets comprises toilet seats and related things from 50 countries across the globe.
+This museum even made it to the list of The Time Magazine's 10 Museums Around the World that are Anything but Mundane.
+This museum, dedicated to toilets, comprises toilet seats and things related to it from 50 countries across the globe.
 The Sulabh museum has in-display some unique bidets, toilet furniture, Victorian toilet-seats, chamber pots and more from the bygone era.

-Chinese basket toilet can be seen at the International Museum of toilets.
+4. Chinese Basket Toilet.
+Chinese basket toilet can be seen at the International Museum of Toilets.
 The prime motive is to encourage the development of toilet-related technology.

 Sulabh International Museum of Toilets can be visited during the winter as the weather remains pleasant in Delhi during this time.
 However, if you are looking for timing details, the museum opens at 8 am in the morning and closes at 8 pm in the evening.
 On Sundays and national holidays, the museum opens at 10 am till 5 pm.